Alfresco/alfresco-sdk/README.md

 for Enterprise and Premiere licensed software access you need to get credential via the Alfresco Enterprise Support.
 See [public docs](http://docs.alfresco.com/4.2/concepts/dev-extensions-maven-sdk-tutorials-alfresco-enterprise.html) or [this KB (login required)](https://myalfresco.force.com/support/articles/en_US/Technical_Article/Where-can-I-find-the-repository-for-Enterprise-Maven-artifacts) for more details.

 ## License and Support
 This project is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
-It's a community driven project which is supported for Alfresco Development (please refere to the official [Alfresco Docs](http://docs.alfresco.com/4.2/concepts/dev-extensions-maven-sdk-intro.html) for supported features.
+It's a community driven project which is supported for Alfresco Development (please refere to the official [Alfresco Documentation](http://docs.alfresco.com/4.2/concepts/dev-extensions-maven-sdk-intro.html) for supported features.

 ## News

 - 2014-08-22: First SNAPSHOT of SDK 2.0.0 in the [OSS Sonatype Repository](https://oss.sonatype.org/content/repositories/snapshots/org/alfresco/maven/alfresco-sdk-parent/2.0.0-SNAPSHOT/)!
 - 2014-07: Project fully migrated from [Google Code](https://code.google.com/p/maven-alfresco-archetypes), including tags, branches, issues.
 Allow a little time for a full cleanup of issue labels and to sort repository permissions.
-Please update obsolete references and bear with us as we update Alfresco Docs to this change.
+Please update obsolete references and bear with us as we update Alfresco Documentation to this change.